-The CPOCT Division presents several awards annually or bi-annually to clinical chemists and other healthcare professionals who work in the area of critical and point-of-care testing.
+The Critical and Point-of-Care Testing (CPOCT) Division presents several awards annually or bi-annually to clinical chemists and other healthcare professionals who work in the area of critical and point-of-care testing.
 These awards are:

 Point-of-Care Coordinator of the Year

-This award recognizes outstanding achievements in the POCT field by a person primarily responsible for an institution's POCT program.
+This award recognizes outstanding achievements in the point-of-care testing (POCT) field by a person primarily responsible for an institution's POCT program.

 - For award application click here.

 - Award Amount: $500 honorarium, $1,350 to attend the AACC Annual Scientific Meeting, and a glass trophy

 - Frequency: Annually